MarsBased/patterns/rails/presenter.md

 ### Are decorators cached?

-Is this a recommended approach?
+Yes, this is the recommended approach:

 ```erb
 <%= present(@user).full_name %>
 <%= present(@user).formatted_phone %>
 ```

-Don't know 🤷